Explosive Volcanoes

 Task 4 - Complete the features of a volcano worksheet below.

-The Three Types Of Volanoes
+The Three Types Of Volcanoes

 The images above show the three different types of volcanoes that are found around the world.
 The first one is perhaps the most famous example of a volcano and we recognise its shape and form.
 The other two are less well know but still produce some spectacular eruptions.
 The shape and size of the volcano is linked to the type of lava that is emitted from the volcano.
 Runny or sticky lava will solidify at different rates and produce very different shaped volcanoes.

-Task 1 - Use a printed out copy of the worksheet in the blue tab below to conduct some independent Google research into the three different types of volcanoes.
+Task 1 - Use a printed out copy of the worksheet in the tab below to conduct some independent Google research into the three different types of volcanoes.

-Task 2 - Homework
+Task 2

 Click on the Google Earth logo to the right to access a tour of 10 of the most famous volcanoes on Earth.
 You will see that most of the volcanoes on the tour are a very specific type of volcano (see Task 1 work).